 In the case of Three-Tier applications, with a continuous integration development process in place, where developers are continuously working on code and generating builds, Kiuwan’s flexibility is ideal.

-First, developers can analyze their code in development time, whilst coding in Eclipse (for example) giving them a chance to fix the flaws in their code before uploading it to the CI tool (Jenkins, TFS or Bamboo for example, in this case we’ll suppose it’s Jenkins).
+First, developers can analyze their code during development, while coding in Eclipse (for example) giving them a chance to fix the flaws in their code before uploading it to the CI tool (Jenkins, TFS or Bamboo for example, in this case, we’ll assume that it’s Jenkins).

 Once the code reaches Jenkins, after having been inspected already, another analysis can be run, automatically deciding whether the code is accepted for the next step in the development process (moving it onto a deployment stage for example).

-This decision can be made automatically using Kiuwan’s audits, which are “tests” done to the source code, based on checkpoints, to decide whether the code passes or fails (OK or KO) the audit, based on the results of the analysis.
-The type of the analysis run at this point depends on the development process of each company, and can be either a delivery analysis or a baseline analysis.
-Usually a delivery analysis is run when the code is not ready yet to become a new baseline, and Kiuwan offers different types of delivery analyses, each with different properties, to adapt to each company’s particularities.
+This decision can be made automatically using Kiuwan’s audits, which are tests done to the source code, based on checkpoints, to decide whether the code passes or fails (OK or KO) the audit, based on the results of the analysis.
+The type of analysis run at this point depends on the development process of each company and can be either a delivery analysis or a baseline analysis.
+Usually, a delivery analysis is run when the code is not ready yet to become a new baseline, and Kiuwan offers different types of delivery analyses, each with different properties, to adapt to each company’s particularities.